Cloughoughter Castle: Origins and construction

-The castle is located in the historic Kingdom of Breifne, specifically in the part that would later be subdivided into East Breifne, roughly corresponding to County Cavan.
-The spot may have been a crannóg, or an artificially created island, and it is possible there was fortification there as early as the sixth century.
-In the latter part of the 12th century, it was owned by the O'Rourkes, but early in the 13th century seems to have come into the hands of the Anglo-Norman de Lacy family.
+The castle at Cloughoughter was built originally by the Anglo Norman de Lacy's (Lords of Meath) about 1220 as a strategic fortress.
+Within a few decades the area and castle was controlled by the local O'Reilly clan chiefs who held the historic Kingdom of Breifne, specifically in the part that would later be subdivided into East Breifne, roughly corresponding to present day County Cavan.
+The site may have a crannóg, or an artificially created island, and it is conjectured there may have been fortification there as early as the 6th century.
 Architectural elements from the lower two stories show construction may have started as early as the first quarter of the 13th century.

-In 1233, the O'Reilly clan took possession of the area and completed the castle.
-They retained it for centuries in the midst of their ongoing conflicts with the O'Rourkes, and with members of their own clan.
-It was there that Philip O'Reilly was imprisoned in the 1360s with "no allowance save a sheaf of oats for day and night and a cup of water, so that he was compelled to drink his own urine."
+By 1233, the O'Reilly clan took possession of the Lough Oughter area and kept the fortress castle for most of the remainder of the medieval period until around 1600.
+The O'Reilly's retained the castle during their ongoing conflicts with the O'Rourkes, Lords of West Breifne, and with feuding members of their own O'Reilly clan.
+It was there that Philip O'Reilly was imprisoned in the 1360s with "no allowance save a sheaf of oats for day and night and a cup of water, so that he was compelled to drink his own urine".